 Under normal circumstances, you work in your client workspace with a functioning network connection to a Perforce server.
-As you edit files, you announce your intentions to the server with p4 edit, and the server responds by noting the edit in the depot's metadata, and by unlocking the file in your client workspace.
+As you edit files, you announce your intentions to the server with p_4 edit, and the server responds by noting the edit in the depot's metadata, and by making the file writable in your client workspace.

-If it is not possible to have network connectivity to the server for prolonged periods of time, you will need a method for working while detached from the server.
-Use the following techniques to work detached:
+If you expect not to have network connectivity to the server for a prolonged period of time, you will need to work detached from the server.
+To work detached, use the following techniques:

 - 1. Work on files without using Perforce commands.
 Instead, use native OS commands to manually change the permissions on files, and then edit or delete the files. - 2.
-If you did not edit the files within a client workspace, copy the files to the client workspace when the network connection is reestablished. - 3.
-Use p4 diff to find the files in your workspace that have changed or been added without Perforce's knowledge (that is, without the use of Perforce commands).
-Use the output from p4 diff to bring the depot in sync with the client workspace.
+If you did not edit the files within a client workspace, copy the files to your client workspace when the network connection is reestablished. - 3.
+Use p4 diff -se and p4 diff -sd to find files in your workspace that have changed without Perforce's knowledge (that is, without the use of Perforce commands).
+Use the information provided by the p4 diff -se and p4 diff -sd commands to bring the depot in sync with the client workspace.